What is MAP?

 What are the tuition payment arrangements?

-Upon acceptance in to the program, each family is asked to confirm their enrollment with a two week tuition deposit based on your child’s schedule.
+Upon acceptance in to the program, each family is asked to confirm their enrollment with a refundable two week tuition deposit based on your child’s schedule.
 We then take your annual amount and divide it into 10 equal installments payable in advance on the first of the month beginning September 1 of the enrollment year.
 Tuition deposits are completely refundable when you leave the program (even if you leave mid-year!) as long as you have adhered to our 2 week advance notice policy and your account is paid in full.
 MAP bills for the month in advance.
 Tuition invoices are emailed out on/around the 15th of the month and are due by the 1st of the month.

 More information about our tuition policies can be found in our Family Handbook.